Skwiix - Musical-Info-Advice-Support

 Tip 1

-Be sure as to your commitment to playing the Guitar.
-It doesn’t make sense to spend a considerable amount of money on an instrument you have no commitment to playing
+Be sure to your commitment to playing the Guitar.
+It doesn’t make sense to spend a considerable amount of money on an instrument you do not commit to playing

 Tip 2

 Decide on the type of Guitar you wish to play (Acoustic, Bass or Electric).
-Most starters opt for the Acoustic Classical to begin with because it uses nylon strings
+Most starters initially opt for the Acoustic Classical because it uses nylon strings.

 Tip 3

-If you opt for an Bass or Electric guitar then ensure sufficient appropriate sound proofed space or headphones to block out the noise
+If you opt for a Bass or Electric Guitar, then ensure sufficient appropriate soundproofed space or headphones to block out the noise

 Tip 4

-Decide on whether you want to get a new or secondhand instrument
+Decide whether you want to get a new or secondhand instrument

 Tip 5

 Set a budget of how much or how little you wish to spend on your Guitar.
-Remember that the cost is dependent on the type of Guitar you wish to get (Acoustic, Bass or Electric, New or Second hand).
+Remember that the cost depends on the type of Guitar you want to get (Acoustic, Bass or Electric, New or Second-hand).

 Tip 6

-Second hand Guitars will normally be less expensive that newer ones.
-Many music stores offer both new and second hand guitars and can assist you in choosing the right fit for you or your child.
+Second-hand Guitars will typically be less expensive than newer ones.
+Many music stores offer New and Second-hand Guitars and can assist you in choosing the right fit for you or your child.

 Tip 7